Setting a Parent Trap

 Here are just a few of the most interesting ideas NEA members have tried.
 Try them out and let us know your best methods for engaging parents.

 Throughout the nation, NEA educators are working closely with parents to ensure their students succeed.
-For examples, educator and parent resources, visit our Parent Partnership Resource center.
+For examples and resources for educators and parent, visit our Parent Partnership Resource center.

 Educator Nancy Hahn used to go to students’ houses, but now she makes postcards with pictures of hallway posters and student work on them, with the words “Good news from school!” across the front.
 She writes short notes on the back to update parents on their child’s progress.
 “Everyone loves them and kids tell me they are always hung up,” she says.